danericryan/x/test.rst

 .. _`internal link 1`:

-The internal link "internal link1" should take you here.
+The internal link "internal link 1" should take you here.

 * a
 * b